-Whistleblowers who prove retaliation in court may receive reinstatement, back pay and other damages.
-Whistleblowers who believe their employer is committing fraud against the government may also be entitled to file a lawsuit against their employer on behalf of themselves and the government.
-In these “qui tam” cases, the government may or may not intervene, and the whistleblower plaintiff may share in any recovery.
+If you prove retaliation in court, you may receive reinstatement, back pay and financial compensation for other damages.
+Also, if you prove your employer is committing fraud against the government, you may also be entitled to file a lawsuit against your employer on behalf of themselves and the government.
+In these “qui tam” cases, the government may or may not intervene, and you may be able to share in any recovery.
 If you believe your employer is engaged in serious fraud against the federal or state government, you should consult an experienced employment lawyer immediately.

 How do I know if I have been retaliated against for my whistleblowing activities?